Variable#

 Note that the default lower bound is 0 (zero) and the default upper bound is 1 (one).
 If the relaxed versions of the discrete models is solved, binary variables are treated like positive variables with the upper bound of 1.

-A binary variable can also have a truely fractional value after a solver if the model status does not indicate a feasible integer solution (model status 1 or 8).
+A binary variable can also have a truly fractional value after a solver if the model status does not indicate a feasible integer solution (model status OptimalGlobal or Integer).

 Integer Variables#